foundry-rs/starknet-foundry/docs/src/appendix/cast/account/create.md

 Account information will be saved to the file specified by `--accounts-file` argument, which is `~/.starknet_accounts/starknet_open_zeppelin_accounts.json` by default.

-## Required common arguments - passed by CLI or specified in Scarb.toml
+## Required Common Arguments - Passed by CLI or Specified in Scarb.toml

 * [`url`](../common.md#--url--u-rpc_url)